dsa0x/sicher/Readme.md

 }
 ```

-The `LoadEnv` function will load the credentials from the encrypted file `environment.enc` and decrypt it with the key file `environment.key`, and unmarshal the result into the given struct.
+The `LoadEnv` function will load the credentials from the encrypted file `environment.enc` and decrypt it with the key file `environment.key`, and unmarshal the result into the given config object.
+The object can be of type `struct` or `map[string]string`

 An example of the temporary env file: